feedlabs/sdk-js/README.md

 ##### setParent(feed)
 Set parent of type feed and binds to the messages stream on the feed.
 ##### bindMessages()
-Bind to the event `entry-message` on the parent feed object.
+Bind to the `entry-message` event on the parent feed object.
 ##### unbindMessages()
-Unbind from the event `entry-message`.
+Unbind from the `entry-message` event.
 ##### render()
 Refresh object in the DOM.